d2l-ai/d2l-en/chapter_hyperparameter-optimization/hyperopt-intro.md

 ```

 Due to its simplicity and generality, random search is one of the most frequently
 used HPO algorithms.
-It doesn't require any sophisticated implementation and
+It does not require any sophisticated implementation and
 can be applied to any configuration space as long as we can define some
 probability distribution for each hyperparameter.